syrinecheriaa/sentiment-analysis-test/README.md

 ## Requirement
 * If you choose to run the notebooks on google colaboratory, you can just run the cells containing commands for extra-libraries installation
-* If you run the notebooks on local machine, you can find all the required libraries in the 'requirement.txt' TODO
+* If you run the notebooks on local machine, you can find all the required libraries in the 'requirement.txt'
 * If you want to use the library please check the part library building
-*
 ## Models' training

 I fine-tune three language models on the available train dataset.